radeeyate/StratoSpore/README.md

 - [ ] Attempt to transmit the data live over LoRa
 - [ ] Potentially perform additional data analysis and prediction

-All data will be logged with InfluxDB, and viewed as a Grafana dashboard
+All data will be logged with MongoDB, and viewed from a custom dashboard, with a possible Grafana dashboard post-flight.

 ## **Power Supply**

 The payload will require a reliable power source.
 We will be using:

-- [x] 8x Energizer Ultimate Lithium AA Batteries
+- [x] 4x Energizer Ultimate Lithium AA Batteries

 A power management circuit will be essential to regulate the voltage and ensure a stable power supply to all components.
 As we require many components, we must make two voltage rails so we can provide the correct power to the correct components.
 We will have the following voltage rails: